Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 Apache ActiveMQ is a JMS compliant Messaging Queue.
 Messaging client can make use of JMS to send messages.

 ### Installing ActiveMQ
 Installing ActiveMQ is relatively easy.
-Download the release folder from the project: http://activemq.apache.org/download.html.
+Download the latest stable release [here](http://activemq.apache.org/download.html).
 Go to the activemq_install_dir/bin.
 Start the ActiveMQ by using the activemq script or batch file and start command.

 ```
 ubuntu:/apps/activemq_install_dir/bin$./activemq start